zopyx/zopyx-url-checker-dashboard/README.md

 The E2E harness launches uvicorn on a random local port with an isolated DATA_FILE.

 ## Data Persistence
-Data is stored in a local JSON file at `data.json` in the project root.
-It contains folders and nodes, plus counters for generating IDs.
-No external database is required.
+Data and configuration are stored in a local SQLite database at `data.sqlite3` in the project root (override with `DB_FILE`).
+The schema has `folders`, `nodes`, and a small `meta` table for ID counters.
+On first run, if the database is empty and a legacy `data.json` exists, the app automatically imports it once to ease migration.

 ## UI Overview (Server-rendered)
 - Left: collapsible tree of folders and their URLs.